Top Skills Professionals Need for Workplace Success

 - Project management

 5. Leadership: Regardless of the role you play at an organization, leadership skills are important.
-Whether you're working on a team or in a management position, being able to lead is an essential skills for a professional.
+Whether you're working on a team or in a management position, being able to lead is an essential skill for a professional.
 Some of the skills that show your leadership abilities include:

 - Calm under pressure